tom-davies/recipe-book/docs/mains/pork-apple-braise.md

 5. Slowly stir in the stock, deglazing the pan
 6. Return pork to the pan, add bay leaves and mustard
 7. Simmer for _20 minutes_, season to taste, add parsley

+???
+Sources
+    Recipe from Good Housekeeping 101 One Pot Recipes